zwaqar-git/prisma-cloud-docs/api/descriptions/collections/post.md

 ### cURL Request

-Refer to the following example cURL command that creates a new collection named `my-collection`, specifies a HEX color value of #AD3C21, and captures all container images named `ubuntu:18.04`:
+Refer to the following example cURL command that creates a new collection named `my-collection` and captures all container images named `ubuntu:18.04`:

 ```bash
 $ curl 'https://<CONSOLE>:8083/api/v<VERSION>/collections' \